How to Pay Yourself First and Grow Your Wealth

 If not, you can always get a separate bank account through a bank like CIT Bank, so you can transfer your money as soon as you get paid.
-CIT Bank pays 1.85 percent in their money market account, which is 15x the national average and gives you the same FDIC protection as a savings account.
+CIT Bank pays 2.40 percent in their Savings Builder account.
+You just need to start the account with at least $100 and deposit $100 per month to earn that rate.

 After creating and looking at your budget, you may only be able to save $100 a paycheck when you first start paying yourself first.
 That’s okay!

 Don’t be afraid to start small, because even a few dollars here and there can add up to significant savings.
 Just saving $25 a week could mean an extra $1,300 a year.
 There are many ways you can come up with an extra $25 per week, so it’s not that difficult.